 What To Do With Those Holiday Plant Gifts

-Now we all know that one of the most popular plant gifts is the Poinsettia. (by the way, these are very poisonous if eaten, so keep them away from pets and children) I have to admit that they are lovely.
-I am one of those who throw the plant into the compost bin after the leaves start to fall and the bracts lose their color, but if you are feeling adventurous here are a few tips.
+Now we all know that one of the most popular plant gifts is the Poinsettia (by the way, these are very poisonous if eaten so keep them away from pets and children) and while I have to admit they are lovely I am one of those who throw the plant into the compost bin after the leaves start to fall and the bracts lose their color.
+However, if you are feeling adventurous and would like to try to keep them until next year, here are a few tips.
 When you bring your plant home, be sure to give it at least 6 hours of indirect sunlight each day, if the temps are comfy for you, then they are comfy for the plant.
 Water only when you feel that the soil is dry to the touch.
 Once the bracts have lost their color, (bracts are the colored portion of the plant, the actual flower is the yellow center) or you have lost most of the leaves, you can cut the plant back to about 8″.
 You will start to fertilize the plant with a balanced fertilizer, or liquid seaweed.
 You water as needed and continue this way until Spring time when you can place it outdoors in a low light, protected area.
 Continue fertilizing until you have new leaves which should show up sometime in late Summer if you are successful.
 Finally, the re-bloom process is a real science project, On October 1st, you begin to give the plant 14 hours of daily complete darkness.
 No street, or porch light, just black dark.
 This must be done until early November in order for then plant to produce new blooms.
 Personally, I haven’t been inclined to see if this works, but please respond to this post if you have.

 Another holiday favorite is a Rosemary tree.
 If you would like to keep your Rosemary in a pot, plant it into a larger pot filled with gravel at the bottom for good drainage.
 Be sure the bigger pot has a hole at the bottom.
 You can place all of this on a plant saucer to catch water, it doesn’t need much water to survive so be sure not to over water.
 Let the water run through the plant and out into the saucer (be sure to empty the saucer after a few moments).
 Every once in while, give the rosemary a “bath,” gently rinsing off any dead leaves and other debris (but not the soil!)
 Rosemary likes humidity, so spritzing the plant occasionally is a good idea.
 Unfortunately, the variety that is used for the tree is a dwarf that doesn’t really fair well here in Texas, so if your Rosemary doesn’t survive, use the dried stems for cooking and put the rest in your compost pile.
 You can always purchase a Texas friendly variety and add that to you landscape for future use.